 Siân Morriss BSc (Hons) Lic Ac MBAA RBAF

-I am a member of the British Acupuncture Council (BAcC).
-BAcC is the leading self-regulatory body for the practice of traditional acupuncture in the UK.
+I am a member of the British Acupuncture Association (BAA).
 This means I am insured and adhere to high professional standards ensuring the best possible treatment for you.

 Qualifications and experience

 I graduated in 2010 with a BSc in Acupuncture from the internationally renowned College of Integrated Chinese Medicine.

 I specialise in the treatment of women’s health and have completed a postgraduate diploma in gynaecology, fertility and obstetrics.

 Originally I come from a background in academia supporting Medical research in Internationally leading universities.
 I also lectured at the University of Reading and I am currently a Regional Support tutor to the College of Integrated Chinese Medicine, supporting acupuncture student’s studies.